ArshiaRx/COE528-BookStore-Application/README.md

 - Check that all `.java` files are in the root directory
 - Make sure the JavaFX SDK path in the run script matches your installation

-### Blank window appears
-- Recompile the application
-- Check for runtime errors in the terminal
-- Ensure JavaFX modules are properly loaded

-### ClassNotFoundException
-- Make sure you're running from the project root directory
-- Compile the application first (the `bookstoreapp/` folder will be created automatically)
-- Check that the package structure is correct

-## Contributing

-This is a course project (COE528).
-For contributions or improvements:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-This project is part of a course assignment.
-Please refer to your course guidelines for usage and distribution policies.

-## Contact

-For questions or issues, please refer to the course instructor or create an issue in the repository.

----

 **Note**: This application was developed as part of COE528 coursework.
 Users must download and install JavaFX SDK separately as it is not included in this repository.